teamdatatonic/highbury-school-volunteering-project/README.md

 # Task 5 - Research and Present Your Findings
 1. Research the applications of this technology
-a) One interesting fact about automated vehicles
+- One interesting fact about automated vehicles
-b) Any pro’s and con’s - think about the environment, accessibility for everyone in society, costs, road accidents
+- Any pro’s and con’s - think about the environment, accessibility for everyone in society, costs, road accidents

-2. Near future applications on this type of technology (add video on Artificial Intelligence and Robotics) - how do you think this technology will change our world?
-Do you think it will have a positive or negative impact on society?
+2. Near future applications on this type of technology (add video on Artificial Intelligence and Robotics)
+- How do you think this technology will change our world?
+- Do you think it will have a positive or negative impact on society, and why?

-3. What can you imagine we could use this type of technology for in 100 years - think about how it’s being used now, how it’s planned on being in the future, and what you would do differently.
-How could it improve the world we live in?
+3. What can you imagine we could use this type of technology for in 100 years
+- Think about how it’s being used now, how it’s planned on being in the future, and what you would do differently
+- How could it improve the world we live in?